lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    $ ssh -o StrictHostKeyChecking=no \
    >     -o UserKnownHostsFile=/dev/null \
    >     -i ~/.ssh/id_container \
-   >     work@localhost -p 10022
+   >     work@localhost -p 10000
-   Warning: Permanently added '[127.0.0.1]:9922' (RSA) to the list of known hosts. f310e8dbce83:~$
+   Warning: Permanently added '[127.0.0.1]:10000' (RSA) to the list of known hosts. f310e8dbce83:~$

-Connting by SFTP would almost be the same.
-After running the SFTP client and setting public key-based connection method, then simply specify ``id_container`` as the SSH private key.
+Connecting by SFTP would almost be the same.
+After running the SFTP client and setting public key-based connection method, simply specify ``id_container`` as the SSH private key.
 Each FTP client may adopt different way, so refer to each FTP client manual for details.

 .. note::
-   The SSH/SFTP connection port number is randomly assigned each time a session is created.
+   The SSH/SFTP connection port number is randomly assigned each time when a session is created.
 If you want to use a specific SSH/SFTP port number, you can input the port number in the "Preferred SSH Port" field in the user settings menu.
    To avoid possible collisions with other services within the compute session, it is recommended to specify a port number between 10000-65000.
-However, if SSH/SFTP connections are made by two or more compute sessions at the same time, the second SSH/SFTP connection cannot use the designated port (since the first SSH/SFTP connection is already taken it), so a random port number will be assigned.
+However, if SSH/SFTP connections are made by two or more compute sessions at the same time, the second SSH/SFTP connection cannot use the designated port (since the first SSH/SFTP connection has already taken it), so a random port number will be assigned.

 .. note::